 How to choose flat pedals

 Flat pedals come in a variety of sizes, shapes, and materials.
 More aggressive riders like downhill racers and free-riders prioritize durability and security over weight savings.
-Shimano SAINT PD-M828 flat pedals feature a wide platform with 12 stainless-steel pins along the edges and in the center for optimal grip on aggresive terrain.
+Shimano SAINT PD-M828 flat pedals feature a wide platform with 12 stainless-steel pins along the edges and in the center for optimal grip on aggressive terrain.

 The versatile DEORE XT PD-M8040 flat pedals are the choice pedal of many trail and Enduro riders.
 Offered in two sizes, small-medium and medium-large, they deliver optimal support and performance with the best balance of weight and durability across all riding conditions.